telerik/kendo-intl/docs/num-formatting/number-formatting.md

 ---
 title: Number Formatting
-page_title: Number Formatting | Kendo UI Numbers Module
+page_title: Number Formatting | Kendo UI Internationalization
-description: "Use the formatting capabilities of the formatNumber method when working with the Kendo UI Internalization package."
+description: "Use the formatting capabilities of the formatNumber method when working with the Kendo UI Internationalization package."
 slug: numbeformatting_internalization
-position: 2
+position: 1
 ---

 # Number Formatting